Definition of Implicit Interest Rate

-Assume that I lend you $5,000 and you agree to repay me $1,000 at the end of each year for six years you are obviously paying interest.
-However, our agreement did not specify any interest or interest rate.
-To find the interest rate that is "implicit" in this arrangement, you would do a present value calculation via a financial calculator, software, or present value tables.
-If you were to use a present value of an ordinary annuity table, you could use this format:
+Assume that I lend you $4,623 and you agree to repay me by giving me $1,000 at the end of each year for 6 years.
+Obviously you are paying interest.
+However, our agreement did not specify any interest, nor did it state an interest rate.
+To find the interest rate that is implicit in this arrangement, you need to carry out what's known as a present value calculation.
+This can be done through the use of a financial calculator, software, an online calculator, or present value tables.
+The following format is helpful when using a present value of an ordinary annuity (PVOA) table:

-PVOA = PMT x PVOA factor for n=6, i=?;
+- PVOA = PMT x PVOA factor for n=6, i=?

-$5,000 = $1,000 x PVOA factor for n=6, i=?;
+- $4,623 = $1,000 x PVOA factor for n=6, i=?

-$5,000/$1,000 = PVOA factor for n=6, i=?;
+- $4,623/$1,000 = PVOA factor for n=6, i=?

-5.000 = PVOA factor for n=6, i=?
+- 4.623 = PVOA factor for n=6, i=?

-The factor 5.000 appears in the row n=6 where i = 5.5%.
-Hence, this loan has an implicit interest rate of 5.5%.
+The PVOA factor of 4.623 appears in the PVOA table in the row where n=6, and where i = 8%.
+Hence, this loan has an implicit interest rate of 8%.